 A Spanish exile who found home in Mexico and became the beloved, cackling 'Witch of 71' for generations of Latin American television viewers.

-Angelines Fernández's life was shaped by displacement and re-invention.
-Fleeing the Franco regime in Spain, she arrived in Mexico in 1947 as a political refugee and decided to stay.
-She brought with her a sharp theatrical training and a distinctive, gravelly voice that would become her trademark.
-After years of stage and film work, she was cast by comedian Chespirito in his sketch show, creating the indelible character of Doña Clotilde, the nosy, superstitious, and ultimately kind-hearted neighbor known as 'La Bruja del 71.'
-With her wild grey wig and manic cackle, she was a figure of fun and fear for the children in the vecindad, but Fernández infused her with a palpable loneliness that made her deeply sympathetic.
-The role made her a household name across the Spanish-speaking world, turning an exile into an icon of Mexican popular culture.
+Angelines Fernández created Doña Clotilde, the nosy, superstitious neighbor known as 'La Bruja del 71' on Chespirito's sketch show.
+Fleeing the Franco regime in Spain, she arrived in Mexico in 1947 as a political refugee.
+Her sharp theatrical training and distinctive, gravelly voice became her trademarks.
+After years of stage and film work, Chespirito cast her in his show.
+With her wild grey wig and manic cackle, she was a figure of fun and fear for the children in the vecindad.
+Fernández infused the character with palpable loneliness that made her deeply sympathetic.
+The role turned an exile into an icon of Mexican popular culture across the Spanish-speaking world.

 1901–1927